hohsieh/hec-ras-docker/README.md

 /hecras/project/run.sh : This is the user-provided run script, which should look similar to the provided `example.project.run.sh`.
 This script handles any threading overrides, allows user to configure s3 bucket mounts, and then executes the actual project run.
 Note that this file can be named anything, as long as it ends with `.sh`.

+/project : This is the expected mount path where external (to the container) data is loaded from.

+/results : This is the expected mount path where internal (to the container) data is offloaded to.

 -----

 ## Required Vars: